razoumov/publish/eccc.md

 **Quiz 1:** predicting values

-With simple variables in Python, assigning a value to a new name will create a new object.
+With simple variables in Python, assigning `var2 = var1` will create a new object in memory `var2`.
 Here we have two distinct objects in memory: `initial` and `position`.

 > Note: With more complex objects, its name could be a pointer.
 E.g. when we study lists, we'll see that `initial` and
 > `new` below really point to the same list in memory: